lnu.sePublications

 Show others and affiliations

-2014 (English)In: Presented at the 9th Congress of ECCO: Inflammatory Bowel Diseases, Copenhagen, Denmark, February 20-22, 2014, 2014Conference paper, Oral presentation with published abstract (Other academic)
+2014 (English)In: Presented at the 9th Congress of ECCO: Inflammatory Bowel Diseases, Copenhagen, Denmark, February 20-22, 2014, 2014Conference paper, Oral presentation with published abstract (Refereed)

 Abstract [en]